Kickskii/G15ae-Bible/The Plan Outline.md

 join the discord

 checking the ram
+all 3 ram kits that come with the g15ae

-getting an external display cable getting new ram + ram recommendations
+getting an external display cable why displayport and why not hdmi is freesync the only downside to not using type c to hdmi getting new ram + ram recommendations

+using typhoon burner
+where to get typhoon burner
+why not download it from the website virustotal of the typhoon burner zip file how to even run typhoon burner if defender blocks it why die type matters example of good dies

 checking the performance OOTB
 some stock performance numbers with good stock ram